livable-lynchburg/lynchburg-road-issues/README.md

 * Use precise language to describe what is wrong or exactly what you would like to see changed
 * Provide pictures or street-view screenshots of the area if possible
 * Provide a link to the area on OpenStreetMap, Google Maps, etc.
-* Every issue must have the `bug` or `enhancement` tag
+* Every issue must have the `BROKEN` or `PROPOSAL` tag
-* Every `bug` issue must have an `AUTHORITY:` tag.
+* Every `BROKEN` issue must have an `AUTHORITY:` tag.
 For example `AUTHORITY:VDOT` or `AUTHORITY:APCO` (just make your best guess)
   * The [VDOT Maintenance Responsibility Map](https://vdot.maps.arcgis.com/apps/mapviewer/index.html?layers=c557bfd8c83e4ff4a93699ddf3c956b8) may be useful
 * If the issue can be fixed by any citizen without dressing up as a public works employee to dispel suspicion, add the `DIYABLE` tag.
-* After a bug has been submitted to the relevant authority, add the `REPORTED` tag and comment with a copy of the report/request you submitted to the authority
+* After a `BROKEN` issue has been submitted to the relevant authority, add the `REPORTED` tag and comment with a copy of the report/request you submitted to the authority
 * If this issue is temporary, like an obstruction of a sidewalk, bike lane, or motor vehicle lane, **DO NOT** add an issue to this tracker.
 Instead call the Lynchburg Police Department non-emergency line at [+1 434 847 1602](tel:+14348471602) and report the issue.
-If a bike lane is obstructed, additionally submit information about the obstruction to [Bike Lane Uprising](https://www.bikelaneuprising.com/) or email [urban.lynchburg.xyz@nathanwyand.com](mailto:urban.lynchburg.xyz@nathanwyand.com) with as much detail as possible.
+If a bike lane is obstructed, additionally submit information about the obstruction to [Bike Lane Uprising](https://www.bikelaneuprising.com/) or email [info@livablelynchburg.org](mailto:info@livablelynchburg.org) with as much detail as possible.

-To submit an issue, sign up for a Github account or email [urban.lynchburg.xyz@nathanwyand.com](mailto:urban.lynchburg.xyz@nathanwyand.com) with as much detail as possible.
+To submit an issue, sign up for a Github account or email [info@livablelynchburg.org](mailto:info@livablelynchburg.org) with as much detail as possible.

 ## Contacts
 `⚠️ REMEMBER: Be kind and considerate when contacting our elected and appointed officials. ⚠️`